TRMSC/imagescene-generator/README.md

 ## Usage

 Visit the [project page](https://trmsc.github.io/imagescene-generator/) for creating imagescenes and for getting more information (german).

+__This tool is in a beta state.__ The general functions are largely stable but there are a few visual and functional steps to do.
+Open the [issues](https://github.com/TRMSC/imagescene-generator/issues) for more details.

 ## Licence